oisinmulvihill/handy-setups/README.rst

 ipynotepad
 ~~~~~~~~~~

-A machine to do mathematical work.
-It provides IPy Notepad running matplotlib,
+A machine to do mathematical work on.
+It provides IPy Notepad running
-pandas, numpy and other tools.
+matplotlib, pandas, numpy and other tools.

 Create the notebook folder in your home directory (on the host machine)::